-Section 6.08 Treasurer
+Section 6.07 Treasurer

-The treasurer shall be the lead person for oversight of the financial condition and affairs of the corporation.
-The treasurer shall oversee and keep the board informed of the financial condition of the corporation and of audit or financial review results.
-In conjunction with other directors or officers, the treasurer shall oversee budget preparation and shall ensure that appropriate financial reports, including an account of major transactions and the financial condition of the corporation, are made available to the board of directors on a timely basis or as may be required by the board of directors.
-The treasurer shall perform all duties properly required by the board of directors or the board president.
-The treasurer may appoint, with approval of the board, a qualified fiscal agent or member of the staff to assist in performance of all or part of the duties of the treasurer.
+The treasurer shall serve as Warrior Rising's financial officer and chairperson of the finance committee.
+The treasurer shall ensure that the organization is a good steward of donations and its tax-exempt status, providing financial oversight and assisting the board in its management of the finances of the organization.
+In conjunction with the board and other officers, the treasurer shall: (i) control the assets of the organization, (ii) oversee banking matters, financial bookkeeping, and annual budget preparation; (iii) enable accounting processes that facilitate fundraising efforts, and (iv) ensure that appropriate financial reports, including an account of major transactions and the financial condition of the organization, are made available to the board of directors on a regular and timely basis or as may be otherwise requested by the board of directors.
+She/he shall make a report at each board meeting, which shall at a minimum provide information about Warrior Rising's to-date account balances, revenue, grants, expenditures, and budget adherence.
+Additionally, in the role of finance committee chair, she/he shall recommend to the board of directors policy or procedure changes necessary to ensure compliance with fiscal regulations.
+The treasurer shall make any required financial information available to board members and the public.
+The treasurer may appoint, with approval of the board, a qualified fiscal agent or (with the added approval of the Executive Director) a member of the staff to assist in performance of all or part of the duties of the treasurer.
+Additional duties are as follows.